Denis-Kingston/Django-Projectus/README.md

 The **Weather App** fetches real-time weather data for various cities using the OpenWeatherMap API.
 You can search for city weather by name.
 Access it at `http://localhost:8000/weather/`.

 ## Finica
-The **Finica** personal Finance app manages your incomea and expenses and displays for a graph showing how you can proper monitor them.
+The **Finica** personal Finance app manages your incomes and expenses and displays for a graph showing how you can proper monitor them.

 ## Deployment (Optional)
-To deploy your project, consider using platforms like **Heroku** or **PythonAnywhere**.
+To deploy the project, consider using platforms like **Heroku** or **PythonAnywhere**.
 Refer to their documentation for deployment instructions.